giancosta86/Jardinero/README.md

 As a core aspect, the architecture can be easily _extended_ by creating Python modules and packages named _linguistic modules_.

+To explore in detail how the whole system works, as well as its creation process, please consult **my presentation on SpeakerDeck**: [The making of Jardinero](https://speakerdeck.com/giancosta86/the-making-of-jardinero).

 ## Main features

 Jardinero's user interface enables users to: